top1944/duckuments/docs/atoms_30_learning_materials/00_template/00_intro.md

 [...]

-TODO: It might make sense to decouple the examples from the the theory (as we are doing for the exercises), as an example may be explanatory for different theory chapters.

 ## Pointers to Exercises {#theory-chapter-template-exercises-pointers}

 Here we just add references to the suggested exercises, defined in the appropriate [exercise chapters](#part:exercises).